Breno-Albuquerque/TrybeWallet/README.md

 - It's a virtual wallet able to store multiple expenses in different currency values.
 - By registering your expenses, the total amount spent will be avaible in the screen.
-- If you want, it's possible to edit or remove any expense and every thing will be updated for you.
+- If you want, it's possible to edit or remove any expense and everything will be updated for you.

 # How to use it: